roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-20 ****** byStoryTeller07© Rachael wore expensive designer dresses to society balls, charity events, and official government events entertaining foreign dignitaries.
+Rachael wore expensive designer dresses to society balls, charity events, and official government events entertaining foreign dignitaries.
 Dressed as a whore for this young man was both humiliating and exciting.
 She was standing before him, buzzing with sexual tension.

   She could see she had his full attention.
 He was looking her over, deciding what to do with her.
 She was prepared to do anything her master cared to demand.
 However demeaning and disgusting, she would submit to his demands.
 She needed to feel his cock inside her, so hoped he would eventually fuck her.